The process of writing an appraisal report deals with an inspection which leads to an opinion of value.

-The Sales Comparison Approach is normally the most accurate and clearest indicator of worth for a residential property.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of worth for a residence.

-The third approach is the Income Approach, which is the best method in appraising income producing properties - it involves estimating what an investor would pay based on the money generated by the property.
+The third approach is the Income Approach, which is the best method in appraising income producing properties - it deals with estimating what an investor would pay based on the capital generated by the property.

 To contest inflated property taxes.

 To handle an estate.

 To offer you an edge when purchasing real estate.

 To find a reasonable sales price when selling real estate.

 To protect your rights in a condemnation case.

 Government agencies such as the IRS need an appraisal on every property.